-Cambridge International AS and A Level Travel and Tourism encourages learners to explore their subject in depth.
-The syllabus has been designed, in consultation with teachers and universities, to help learners develop not only subject knowledge, but also a strong understanding of some of the key concepts that are critical to mastering the subject.
+Cambridge International AS & A Level Travel & Tourism encourages students to explore their subject in depth.
+The syllabus has been designed, in consultation with teachers and universities, to help students develop not only subject knowledge, but also a strong understanding of some of the key concepts that are critical to mastering the subject.